-For the NEM as a whole, the three charts in Figure 20 (over page) show the rising impact of consumer-owned solar and batteries on forecast hour-by-hour grid demand.
-They help smooth out the NEM operational demand curve considerably.
+For the NEM as a whole, the three charts in Figure 21 below show the rising impact of coordinated consumer-owned solar and batteries on forecast hour-by-hour grid demand.
+With the assumption of coordination, they help smooth out the NEM operational demand curve considerably.